claireakraft/claireakraft/README.md

 - 👋 Hi, I’m @claireakraft
 - 👀 I’m interested in ... learning more about programing!
 - 🌱 I’m currently learning ...
-Biomedical engineering at Marquette Univeristy (C+,java)
+Biomedical engineering at Marquette Univeristy (C,java, Python)
 - 💞️ I’m looking to collaborate on ... software relating to healthcare
 - 📫 How to reach me ... kraftclaire125@gmail.com